stringparser/evented-stack/README.md

 At this point the package is still on flux.
 Right know you can expect, `Array` and `EventEmitter` like api.

+If you are curious look at `./lib/Stack.js`.
+In any case this might change

 ### License
  MIT